aleksandr-kiliushin/learning/summaries/testing-javascript-applications.md

 #### 5.2 Reducing costs while preserving quality

+No content.

 ##### 5.2.1 Reducing overlap between tests

+Tests overlap when the run they run the same pieces of code and repeat each other's verifications.
+By eliminating this overlap you can often reduce the amount of code you have to maintain.

+To test some functionality, you can either write 3 different tests (for example, 1 e2e and 2 integration), or you can put all 3 assertions into a single e2e test.
+Putting all 3 assertions into a single e2e test make it easier to reason about them, and easier to maintain.
+But this approach has its downsides: with a single e2e tests you can't test some complex scenarios.

 ##### 5.2.2 Creating transitive guarantees

+Instead of repeating expensive checks when testing each function that requires `myAwesomeFunction`, you can:

+- extract `myAwesomeFunction` to a separate module;
+- add robust tests for `myAwesomeFunction` isolated within `myAwesomeFunction.test.js`;
+- just test whether `myAwesomeFunction` is called with the correct arguments;

+Doing this, you can say: _I already know that `myAwesomeFunction` works because I've tested it.
+Now, I just want to make sure it's invoked with the correct arguments._

 ##### 5.2.3 Turning assertions into preconditions

+You don't always need a separate test to check a specific behaviour.
+If other tests depend on that behaviour to pass, you can already consider it covered.

 ### Section 6.
 Testing frontend applications